 Provincial payments totalling \$452.5 million were received in March 2008 in support of the Metrolinx approved Quick Wins projects.
-Of the total payment received, plus accumulated interest of \$21.0 million, \$415.0 million has been applied to accumulated funding recognized by the TTC to date for capital expenditures, including \$44.8 million drawn from the reserve fund in 2015 (2014 - \$32.4 million).
-An additional \$1.2 million was drawn from the reserve in 2015 by City Transportation for cycling infrastructure.
-The amount of \$57.3 million remaining in the reserve fund includes \$57.0 million in Capital Reserve funding which was received for 2009 capital expenditures but, based on direction from the City, is planned to be applied against the cost of capital debt in 2017 and therefore remains unapplied at the end of 2015.
+Of the total payment received, plus accumulated interest of \$21.4 million, \$415.0 million has been applied to accumulated funding recognized by the TTC to date for capital expenditures, including \$nil drawn from the reserve fund in 2016 (2015 - \$44.8 million).
+An additional \$1.2 million was drawn from the reserve in 2015 by City Transportation for cycling infrastructure and none was drawn for 2016.
+The amount of \$57.7 million remaining in the reserve fund includes \$57.0 million in Capital Reserve funding which was received for 2009 capital expenditures but, based on direction from the City, is planned to be applied against the cost of capital debt in 2018 and therefore remains unapplied at the end of 2016